killswitch-GUI/CobaltStrike-ToolKit/README.md

 Currently uses a PowerShell based check, combined with an aggressor script to check for the initial agent user name.
 While using .NET 3.5 to perform Domain Group enumeration (PowerShell 2+ safe).
 This allows for alerting on Pen-Test of a DA level beacons.
+- Places a note on the beacon
+- Logs to the Event Log for team to see PID
+- uses a Pop up to alert opperator

 ### Usage
 Load up the Script:
 ```